charmaine-kwok/lucky-draw-system/README.md

 ## Running the System

-To run the Lucky Draw System, follow these steps:
+To run the Lucky Draw System, execute the following command:

-1. Navigate to the stack directory.
-2. Execute the following command in your terminal:

-## Command

 ``` sh
 cd stack